 Many businesses since the outbreak of COVID-19 have severely suffered.
-The pandemic has led to demand shocks, lessened consumer spending on clothing, recreation, travel; due to the movement restrictions, and the hardest-hit businesses are those in the hospitality industry, i.e., hotels, restaurants, bars, etc.
+The pandemic has led to demand shocks, and lessened consumer spending on clothing, recreation, and travel; due to the movement restrictions, the hardest-hit businesses are those in the hospitality industry, i.e., hotels, restaurants, bars, etc.

-This is as the result of the partial lockdown like the case of Ghana and total lockdown in hardest-hit countries like Italy, who were equally not spared with the surge in the death toll worldwide over the months.
+This is the result of the partial lockdown like the case of Ghana and total lockdown in hardest-hit countries like Italy, which were equally not spared by the surge in the death toll worldwide over the months.

-Businesses who were mostly engaged in the traditional form of marketing have lost many sales as the majority are now thinking of digitizing, yet certain businesses, especially those in the hospitality industry will continue to see sales dwindling until partial lockdown or total lockdown is lifted and movement restrictions are eased.
+Businesses that were mostly engaged in the traditional form of marketing have lost many sales as the majority are now thinking of digitizing, yet certain businesses, especially those in the hospitality industry, will continue to see sales dwindling until partial lockdown or total lockdown is lifted, and movement restrictions are eased.

 Whiles many businesses are losing out, those operating in the online space have seen a surge in sales.